Arnold45202/MyPortfolio/README.md

 [1.0.1] - 19/01/2024
 Added one extra project which is my portfolio website

+[1.0.2] - 19/01/2024
+Fixed the picture in home screen when you minimise your screen it would squeeze the picture fixed it to me the same when compressed

 ## Errors yet to be fixed

 18/01/2024 - when i go onto projects the nav bar moves a little bit, small error yet to be fixed right now